 Access to children after a common law marriage

 A child’s right to contact with its parents does not depend on whether or not the parents were properly married.
 Children of a common law marriage should also have contact with both parents.
 If the separated partners do not make informal arrangements for access to children, then a court can be asked to decide provisions.
 Usually the court will allow contact between child and parent, but exceptional circumstances may prevent this from happening.

 Access can be granted to anyone, including grandparents, aunts, uncles and siblings.
 Anybody who has had a close relationship with the child can apply for contact.

 Residence is what used to be called custody.
-It regards where a child will live on a permanent basis and who will be their carer.
+It relates to where a child will live on a permanent basis and who will be their carer.

-As with numerous other matters to do with access to children, if the parents can agree between themselves who gets residence, then the court doesn’t have to get involved.
-However, any agreement made outside of court is not final, so it is possible for either party to go to court later down the line if things are not working out.
+If the parents can agree between themselves who gets residence, the court doesn’t have to get involved.
+However, any agreement made outside of court is not final, so it is possible for either party to go to court later if things are not working out.

 In court, it is possible to get a residence order, which stipulates who a child lives with.
 Here an important distinction is made – it decides who a child lives with, not a specific address.
 Even when a father does not have parental responsibility, they still have the right to apply for a residence order.